FEIE Revocation for Expats Explained: When the Exclusion Costs You More

 If You’re Considering Revocation:

 If You’re Behind on Filing: Use Streamlined Filing Compliance Procedures to catch up before making revocation decisions.
-You can’t optimize your tax strategy until you’re current with IRS requirements.
+You can’t optimize your tax strategy until you’re up to date with IRS requirements.

 Get Expert Guidance on FEIE Revocation